giorgiobeggiora/jquery-sameheight/README.md

 The plugin will manage **image loading** (elements will be resized when contained images will have their own height setted, i.e. during their download).

-It's compatible with elements contained in a [CSS columns](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns) layout.
+It can handle elements contained in a [CSS columns](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Columns) layout.

 To achieve the most fluid animation possible, the plugin will try to use [ResizeObserver](https://developers.google.com/web/updates/2016/10/resizeobserver) or, if not available, [CSS-Element-Queries](https://github.com/marcj/css-element-queries).
 Otherwise, a `requestAnimationFrame` loop that continuosly checks the DOM for changes in the heights of the elements will be used.

+It's compatible with IE11 and with the main modern browsers.

 ## Options